sfuhrm/radiobrowser4j/README.md

   - Updated dependencies.
 * v2.0.0:
   - Support new radiobrowser API.
+  - Clients will have to do minor changes to calling the library.
 * v1.3.0:
   - Use new API DNS names.
   - Update maven plugins / dependencies.